 Crisis management system

 Sumitomo Corporation has 20 offices in Japan and 111 offices overseas (in 66 countries and regions) (as of April 1, 2022).
 On a consolidated basis, the Company employs around 75,000 workers around the world.
 In order to prepare for the incidents, accidents and disasters that will inevitably continue to occur within and outside Japan, each employee needs to be aware of crises and proper safety measures on a day-to-day basis.
 Meanwhile, each organization also needs to develop infrastructure for safety measures to prepare for an emergency.
 Also, in the event of an emergency, we need to understand the situation with speed as it is critical to build a support system and promptly resume business operations with a sense of speed.

 The Sumitomo Corporation Group is engaged in a wide range of business categories , including plants, construction sites, mining sites and offices.
 Therefore, to provide secure and safe work environments, we carry out safety and health activities in accordance with the characteristics of each business category.
 Here, we introduce an initiative for HSSE (health, safety, security & environment) of steel tubular products that we provide globally.

-Achieving a stable supply of tubular products thorough HSSE management
+Stable supply of tubular products based on strict HSSE management